-- Comprehensive Data Systems (CDS) Program (1976-1980) Funded by the LEAA, this program provided grants to states which wished to establish and/or upgrade (including automating) their Offender Based Transaction Statistics (OBTS), Computerized Criminal Histories (CCH), and Uniform Crime Reports (UCR) [LEAA, 1976].
-(Statistical analysis centers were also funded by this CDS program.) - Offender-Based State Corrections Information System (OBSCIS) Program (1974-1980)

-Funded by the LEAA, this program provided grants to states which intended to establish and/or upgrade their ACDSs in consonance with the SEARCH-developed, OBSCIS guidelines.
+- Comprehensive Data Systems (CDS) Program (1976-1980) Funded by the LEAA, this program provided grants to states which - wished to establish and/or upgrade (including automating) their Offender Based Transaction Statistics (OBTS), Computerized Criminal Histories (CCH), and Uniform Crime Reports (UCR) [LEAA, 1976].
+(Statistical analysis centers were also funded by this CDS program. - Offender-Based State Corrections Information System (OBSCIS) Program (1974-1980) - Funded by the LEAA, this program provided grants to states which intended by the LEAA, this program provided grants to states which intended to establish and/or upgrade their ACDSs in consonance with the SEARCH-developed, OBSCIS guidelines.
 35 states and Washington, D.C. have received OBSCIS grants.
-(A Basic OBSCIS Software Package, developed jointly by Iowa and SEARCH Group, Inc., was later transferred to Connecticut, Utah, South Dakota and Alaska, while a minicomputer version of the package was implemented in Kansas and Idaho.)

-Corrections Management Information System (CMIS) Program (1979-Present) Funded by the LEAA, this program allows SEARCH Group, Inc., to provide limited ACDS-related technical assistance to states and to develop CMIS modules.
+(A Basic OBSCIS Software Package, developed jointly by Iowa and SEARCH Group, Inc., was later transferred to Connecticut, Utah, South Dakota and Alaska, while a minicomputer version of the package was implemented in Kansas and Idaho.) - Corrections Management Information System (CMIS) Program (1979-Present) Funded by the LEAA, this program allows SEARCH Group, Inc., to provide limited ACDS-related technical assistance to states and to develop CMIS modules.
 The first two modules currently being developed are visitor control and inmate fund accounting; other modules being contemplated include prison industries, food management, transportation, and inventory control.